 Each processing method has the following pros and cons.

 |1.Total processing time||△longer||◯shorter|

 The result suggested ‘(required time for division processing) * (the number of division) < (required time with batch processing)’.

 So the division processing can complete the model faster than the batch processing.

-For your information, each process of the 3600-photo ‘batch processing’ took the time shown below.
+For the record, to process the 3600-photo ‘batch processing’ it took the times shown below.

 Calculating the positions of photos – 2 days and 12 hours

 Generating dense point clouds – 1 day and 19 hours

 Mesh generation – 1 day and 17 hours

 For wide-area photogrammetry, allow a week to process although it depends on the PC specification and the scale of the target.